fiberplane/create-honc-app/templates/supabase-openapi/README.md

 > There is also an [Awesome HONC collection](https://github.com/fiberplane/awesome-honc) with further guides, use cases and examples.

 This template uses a remote [Supabase](https://supabase.com/) (postgres) database for both local development and deployment.
-Check out our docs learn more about [working with Supabase databases](https://docs.honc.dev/stack/databases/#supabase)!
+Check out our docs to learn more about [working with Supabase databases](https://docs.honc.dev/stack/databases/#supabase)!

 ### Getting started